Central Limit Theorem and Near classical Berry-Esseen rate for self normalized sums in high dimensions: Introduction

-In this paper we study the UCLT of $T_n$ and $W_n$ over the class $\A^{re}$ where $X_1,\dots,X_n$ are non-degenerate independent $p-$dimensional random vectors with each having iid components.
-The aim for considering $T_n$ and $W_n$ as an alternative to $U_n$ is to reduce the underlying moment assumptions from existence of some exponential moments to the existence of some absolute polynomial moments of order $\leq 4$.
-The motivation is due to the well-established fact that the one dimensional limit theorems for self-normalized sums or the studentized sums hold under much weaker moment conditions than that for the normalized sums.
-Indeed we show that when $\mathbf{E}|X_{ij}|^{2+\delta}<\infty$ for all $(i,j)$ for some $0<\delta\leq 1$, then the rate $\log p =o\Big(n^{\delta/(2+\delta)}\Big)$ can be achieved in the UCLT (\ref{clt-1}) of $T_n$ with $\A=\mathcal{A}^{re}$.
-Moreover if $\log p=\epsilon n^{\delta/(2+\delta)}$, then $\tau_{n,\A^{re}}<\epsilon^{(1+\delta)/3}$ for sufficiently small $\epsilon>0$.
-Therefore the rate $\log p = o\Big(n^{1/3}\Big)$ can be achieved in (\ref{clt-1}) under the existence of third absolute moments of underlying random variables, whereas the underlying random variables are assumed to be sub-exponential to achieve the similar rate of $\log p$ in (\ref{clt-2}) [cf. Corollary 1.1 and Proposition 1.1 in Fang and Koike (2020)].
-Moreover, the rate of $\log p$ in (\ref{clt-1}) can be improved to $o\Big(n^{1/2}\Big)$ under the existence of fourth moment and $\tau_{n,\A^{re}}<\epsilon$ if $\log p =\epsilon n^{1/2}$ for sufficiently small $\epsilon \in (0,1)$.
-However similar to the normalized case (cf. Das and Lahiri (2020)), the rate of $\log p$ can not be significantly improved from $o\Big(n^{1/2}\Big)$ even when $X_{ij}$'s are iid across $(i,j)$ and $X_{11}$ is stochastically bounded.
+In this paper we study the UCLT as well as establish the near classical Berry Esseen rate for $T_n$ and $W_n$ over the class $\A^{re}$.
+Here $X_1,\dots,X_n$ are mean zero independent $p-$dimensional random vectors with each having iid components.
+The aim for considering $T_n$ and $W_n$ as an alternative to $U_n$ is to reduce the underlying moment assumptions from existence of some exponential moments to the existence of some polynomial moments of order $\leq 4$.
+To the best of our knowledge, this is the first work where UCLT is established with exponential growth of the dimension $p$ under only polynomial moment conditions.
+Indeed we show that when $\mathbf{E}|X_{ij}|^{2+\delta}<\infty$ for all $(i,j)$ for some $0<\delta\leq 1$, then the rate $\log p =o\big(n^{\delta/(2+\delta)}\big)$ can be achieved in the UCLT (\ref{clt-1}) of $T_n$ with $\A=\mathcal{A}^{re}$.
+Therefore the rate $\log p = o\big(n^{1/3}\big)$ can be achieved in (\ref{clt-1}) under the existence of third absolute moments of underlying random variables, whereas the underlying random variables are assumed to be sub-exponential to achieve the similar rate of $\log p$ in (\ref{clt-2}) [cf. Corollary 1.1 and Proposition 1.1 in \cite{FK}].
+Moreover, the rate of $\log p$ in (\ref{clt-1}) can be improved to $o\big(n^{1/2}\big)$ under the existence of fourth moment and when the third moments vanish.
+Using two examples it is also established that the rates $o\big(n^{1/3}\big)$ and $o\big(n^{1/2}\big)$ are generally optimal for $\log p$ respectively when $X_{ij}$'s are iid having asymmetric distribution and when $X_{ij}$'s are iid having distribution symmetric around $0$.

 When $X_{ij}$'s are all iid, then even no moment condition is required to achieve sub-exponential growth rate of $p$ in (\ref{clt-1}), only the assumption of $X_{11}$ belonging to the domain of attraction of the normal distribution is sufficient.
-Moreover, all of these results still hold if we define $\tau_{n,\A}$ with $T_n$ replaced by $W_n$.
+Moreover, all the above mentioned UCLT results still hold if we define $\tau_{n,\A}$ with $T_n$ replaced by $W_n$.
 The backbone behind establishing the UCLT of $W_n$ from that of $T_n$ is the well-known identity between $T_{nj}$ and $W_{nj}$, given by